Charge cards offer flexible spending, but you can’t carry a balance

 Types of charge cards in Australia

 Business and corporate charge cards are more common than personal charge cards in Australia.
-According to the Finder database, there is just 1 personal card and over 15 business options currently available for new applications.
+These cards come in 3 main categories.

 The range of charge cards in Australia includes accounts linked to American Express Membership Rewards, Qantas Business Rewards and Velocity Frequent Flyer.
 Keep in mind that Qantas Business Rewards is currently only available for business or corporate accounts.